- cyproterone acetate

 Post-marketing reports of severe depression (including very rare reports of suicidal ideation or behaviour) in patients using Dianette have been received.
 However, a causal relationship between clinical depression and Dianette has not been established.

-The frequency of diagnosis of breast cancer is very slightly increased among OC users.
+The frequency of diagnosis of breast cancer is very slightly increased among COC users.
 As breast cancer is rare in women under 40 years of age the excess number is small in relation to the overall risk of breast cancer.
-Causation with COC or Dianette use is unknown.
-For further information, see sections 4.3 'Contraindications' and 4.4 'Special warnings and precautions for use.
+Causation with COC use is unknown.
+For further information, see sections 4.3 and 4.4.

 Overdose may cause nausea, vomiting and, in females, withdrawal bleeding.
 Withdrawal bleeding may even occur in girls before their menarche, if they accidentally take the medicinal product.